-“The best time to sell your house is during May, on a Sunday & even faster if it’s located in the Midlands or Scotland”
+“The best time to sell your house is during March, on a Monday”

-Every house sale will usually have to deal with external factors out of their control (sometimes they can even work in your favor).
+Every house sale usually has to deal with external factors out of their control (sometimes they can even work in your favour).

 Despite the fact that no matter when you walk through their door, every estate agent in the country will tell you that “now is a great time to sell”.

-However, its worth noting if there are mitigating reasons such as time constraints a company that will buy your house fast could be considered, in reality there are many aspects that have a very real impact on the amount of time it takes to complete the deal and the final selling price.
+However, it’s worth noting if there are mitigating reasons such as time constraints, a cash buyers only company that will purchase your home for quickly could be considered; in reality, there are many aspects that have a genuine impact on the amount of time it takes to complete the deal and the final selling price.

 These include 4 key factors and they are:

 While house sellers can’t alter events such as political chest-beating, general elections, prorogation or the strength of the pound, what they can do is identify the best time of the year to put their house up for sale.
-This can be divided into the seasons and months that have historically delivered more house sales and bring about a higher final sale price.
-In fact, we can even drill this down to certain days of the week when a more favourable outcome is likely.
+This can be divided into the seasons and months that have historically delivered more house sales and brought about a higher final sale price.
+We can even drill this down to specific days of the week when a more favourable outcome is likely.

-The research show that the best season to sell house fast is agreed by pretty much every source and that is the spring.
-According to the Home Owners Alliance this is most likely because most people aren’t yet to head away for their summer break, Christmas is a long-forgotten event and, with the sun shining and Mother Nature at her most flamboyant, homes and gardens generally tend to look their best.
+The research shows that the best season to sell house fast is agreed upon by almost every source: spring.
+According to the Home Owners Alliance, this is most likely because most people aren’t yet to head away for their summer break; Christmas is a long-forgotten event and, with the sun shining and Mother Nature at her most striking, homes and gardens generally tend to look their best.

-We know the best time to sell your house is during the spring and summer time.
-We also know from the graphic above the worst months to sell a house in the UK.
+We know the best time to sell your house is spring and summer.
+We also know from the graphic above the worst months to sell a home in the UK.
 Furthermore, thanks to some interesting data released by online property giants Zoopla we also know the average amount of days it takes a house to go under offer.

-From the data we have also discovered over half of all Brits overestimate the amount of time it takes to sell a property.
-In data carried out by the online property sales giant it shows that while most think it’ll take over two months to receive an acceptable offer, the actual figure is averaging just 50 days.
+From the data, we have also discovered that over half of Brits overestimate the time it takes to sell a property.
+In data carried out by the online property sales giant, it shows that while most think it’ll take over two months to receive an acceptable offer, the actual figure is averaging just 50 days.

-Online property portal, Right Move, has gone one step further than determining the best season to sell, and narrowed it down to a month-by-month basis.
-Taking data from their own property listings they determined the optimum months to put your house on the market making it even easier to determine the best time to sell a house in the UK in 2019.
+Online property portal Right Move has gone one step further than determining the best season to sell and narrowed it down to a month-by-month basis.
+Then, taking data from their own property listings, they decided the optimum months to put your house on the market, making it even easier to determine the best time to sell a home in the UK in 2019.

 Consumers’ Association, Which, took this timing one step further, looking at whether the day of the week a property’s listed has any effect.
-And, after analysing data recorded from HM Land Registry, it appears that it does.
+And after analysing data recorded by HM Land Registry, it appears that it does.

 The best day is Monday, with properties taking an average of 176 days to go from entering the marketplace to completion.
 But Sunday listings take an average of 213 days to complete the sale.
-It appears that as each day of the week passes there’s a significant effect on the length of time it takes to sell a home.
+So it appears that as each day of the week passes, there’s a significant effect on the time it takes to sell a home.

-Of course, we can’t simply take the time of year as the only factor that determines a quick house sale.
-We need to add into the mix the type of property – be it a family home, a first-time-buyer property, as well as that of retirement homes and bungalows.
+Of course, we can’t simply take the time of year as the only factor determining a quick house sale.
+We need to add the type of property into the mix – be it a family home, a first-time-buyer property, a retirement home, or bungalows.

-Best time to sell a starter home: For 1 & 2 bed houses, flats and apartments it seems that the best months for sales are January, February and September.
-This, of course, seems to fly in complete contrast to the data listed earlier about best months to sell.
-The reason for this is solely down to your audience, which is going to be those looking to buy their first home, such as young professionals and couples.
+Best time to sell a starter home: For 1 & 2-bed houses, flats and apartments, it seems that the best months for sales are January, February and September.
+This, of course, seems to fly in complete contrast to the data listed earlier about the best months to sell.
+This is solely due to your audience: those looking to buy their first homes, such as young professionals and couples.

-Best time to sell a family home: Family properties, in other words, 3-4 bed homes, are in demand for those with very different priorities (and responsibilities) than the first time buyer.
-The major issue when it comes to dedicating time to a serious property search is:
+Best time to sell a family home: Family properties, in other words, 3-4 bedroom homes, are in demand for those with very different priorities (and responsibilities) than the first time buyer.
+The primary issue when it comes to dedicating time to a serious property search is:

 Best time to sell a retirement home/bungalow: Retirement homes and bungalows, on the other hand, attract a very different type of buyer.
-This older, generally down-sizing, target market has progeny that’ve flown the nest, more time on their hands and are less prone to making snap decisions.
+This older, generally down-sizing target market has progeny that has flown the nest, have more time on their hands and are less prone to making snap decisions.

 OK, so let’s get this elephant in the room out in the open once and for all.
 Yes, we live in ‘interesting’ times.
-And yes, the property market is currently experiencing a severe case of the jitters.
-However, according to the latest government land registry data, house prices have risen by 0.9% on the previous year.
+And yes, the property market is currently experiencing a severe case of jitters.
+However, according to the latest data from the ONS house prices have risen by 4.1% in the previous year.

-We’ve definitely seen a stagnation in the market over the last year in areas such as London, the South and East (which had all overheated), and this slowdown has spread to other areas over the last few months.
+Over the last year, we’ve seen a stagnation in the market in areas such as London, the South and the East (which had all overheated), and this slowdown has spread to other places over the last few months.

 I don’t think buyers should be put off by fears of a house price crash as long as they mitigate the risks.
 If you bought a property now, even if it did drop in value in the short term, the market would probably have corrected itself by the time you wanted to move (assuming you stayed there for at least five years)